-The works will consist of the replacement of all primary trusses with new steel trusses, or similar, and replacement of the existing roofing materials with new materials chosen to maintain the external appearance & character of the structure.
+The works will consist of the replacement of all primary trusses with new steel trusses, or similar, and replacement of the existing roofing materials with new materials chosen to maintain the external appearance and character of the structure.

 Significant works will also be necessary to separate the works from both the operations of the station and from the surrounding high density area which includes residential, commercial, educational and amenity areas.
 A crash deck will be installed over the main station for the duration of the works.

 Physical works are taking place between September 2018 and July 2020.
 A total of up to 13 dedicated construction weekends are likely to be required during this time to allow for crane operation.
 This will require the suspension of train services through the station during these weekends, meaning train services would not operate between Connolly and Grand Canal Dock.

 Community Liaison arrangements are in place to engage and consult with residents, businesses and public representatives throughout the project.